Contextualize Me -- The Case for Context in Reinforcement Learning: Hyperparameter Optimization in cRL

-\section{Hyperparameter Optimization in cRL}
+\section{Hyperparameter Optimization in \ac{cRL}}

 We have observed significant differences in learning performance for hidden and full visible context, but the same is also true for hyperparameter tuning in both of these settings.
 We use the same DQN and DDPG algorithms as in our other experiments with a narrow context distribution of $0.1$ for the \CARL Pendulum, Acrobot and LunarLander environments to show this point.
-To tune the hyperparameters, we use PB2~\cite{parkerholder-neurips20} for learning rate, target update interval and discount factor.
+To tune the hyperparameters, we use PB2~\citep{parkerholder-neurips20} for the learning rate, target update interval and discount factor.

 As shown in Figure~\ref{fig:hps}, the evaluation performances of the found hyperparameter schedules differ significantly in terms of learning speed, stability and results \textit{per environment}.
-Contrary to what we have observed for policies in Section~\ref{sec:task_variation_pendulum}, providing the context seems to increase the difficulty of the problem, i.e. finding a good hyperparameter configuration happens more often and more reliably when the policy is not given the context.
+Providing the context sometimes seems to increase the difficulty of the problem (see~\cref{sec:distribution_control}), i.e. finding a good hyperparameter configuration happens more often and more reliably when the policy is not given the context.
 We can only speculate on the reasons why this happens, but shows that context introduces complexities to the whole training process beyond simply the policy architecture.

-\section{Open Challenges in cRL}
+\section{Open Challenges in \ac{cRL}}

-We used the concept of cRL and its instantiation in \CARL to demonstrate the usefulness of context information in theory and in practice.
+We used the concept of \acl{cRL} and its instantiation in \CARL to demonstrate the usefulness of context information in theory and in practice.
 More specifically, we showed that making such information about the environment explicitly available to the agent enables faster training and transfer of agents (see Section~\ref{sec:experiments}).
-While this already provides valuable insights to the community that increasingly cares about learning agents capable of generalization (see Sections \ref{sec:introduction} \& \ref{sec:related_work}) cRL and by extension \CARL enables to study further open challenges for general RL.
+While this already provides valuable insights to the community that increasingly cares about learning agents capable of generalization (see Sections \ref{sec:introduction} \& \ref{sec:related_work}) \acl{cRL} and by extension \CARL enables to study further open challenges for general RL.